okteto/node-websocket/README.md

         okteto login

-      > If this is the first time you use Okteto Cloud, a free account will be automatically created for you).
+      > If this is the first time you use Okteto Cloud, a free account will be automatically created for you.

 1. Download the credentials: